http://www.thestate.com/2013/07/27/2884955/columbia-kayaker-revels-in-fun.html

 Published: July 27, 2013

-— Andy Grizzell stands in the back of a pickup truck in the Riverbanks Zoo parking lot and has the rapt attention of a bunch of shivering kayakers as he barks out race rules on a freezing January morning.
+COLUMBIA, SC — Andy Grizzell stands in the back of a pickup truck in the Riverbanks Zoo parking lot and has the rapt attention of a bunch of shivering kayakers as he barks out race rules on a freezing January morning.

 Grizzell puts out an online call for help during a sweaty summer project, and people actually show up.